Do you need help?

 “Pet owners need to know when to prepare.”

-Vets Now recently launched an online video consultation service to make professional veterinary advice more easily available.
+Vets Now has also recently partnered with PawSquad, offering an online video consultation service to make professional veterinary advice more easily available.

 While the service is not suitable for life-threatening emergencies like Boo’s, their experienced vets are available to discuss any worries or concerns pet owners might have, including how to deal with pets stressed by fireworks.